theQRL/theqrl.org/content/blog/2024/qrl-monthly-february-2024/index.md

 slug: qrl-monthly-february-2024
 date: 2024-03-01
 author: "The QRL Core Contributors"
-title: "QRL Monthly, February 2024"
+title: "QRL Monthly: feat.
+QRL Listing on LBank, February 2024"
 summary: "Quantum Resistant Ledger (QRL) is now listed on [LBank Cryptocurrency Exchange](https://www.lbank.com/en-US/trade/qrl_usdt), a major step that expands our blockchain's reach and offers our community exciting new trading opportunities.
-Dive into the world of cryptography with [\"History of Cryptography: Behind The Code - Episode 5\"](https://www.youtube.com/watch?v=UnApvzz1IAw) exploring the evolution and future of cryptographic security in the age of quantum computing."
+The QRL Foundation's joins the PQCA in its commitment to advancing post-quantum cryptography, ensuring the security of digital assets against emerging quantum threats.
+Finally, dive into the world of cryptography with [\"History of Cryptography: Behind The Code - Episode 5\"](https://www.youtube.com/watch?v=UnApvzz1IAw) or listen to the [Twitter/X Spaces with Web3 Global](https://twitter.com/web3globalmedia/status/1763169506023621081), exploring the evolution and future of cryptographic security in the age of quantum computing."
 featured_image: header.png
 categories:
   - technical